quicktus/2023-amse/project/project-plan.md

 ## Summary

-This project aims to analyze correlations between popular songs (and their genres) and the weather conditions at the time the songs were popular.
+This project aims to analyze correlations between the popularity of music and the weather conditions at the time.
 The project will attempt to identify possible relationships.
 Based on these, it will use the current weather conditions to suggest a "weather appropriate" song to the user.

 ## Rationale